MAZZA League Fantasy Football Constitution

 - Members must always be vigilant during the draft and aware that if they step away from the war room, there is a risk of missing out on the player up for bid.

-- The 6 teams that do not make the playoffs will be locked for the entire duration of the playoffs.
-Teams will not get locked once they are mathematically eliminated from playoffs.
+5. The 6 teams that do not make the playoffs will be locked from waiver pickups for the duration of the playoffs.
+However, in order to maintain the competitive balance of the league, teams will not get locked once they are mathematically eliminated from playoffs.
 All locked teams will start following week 13 and once the standings are finalized.
+The team that comes in last place in the regular season will be subject to much-deserved shame, as well as a punishment to be entering the players into Yahoo’s system or draft board for the next year’s draft.

-- Trades are accepted by the commissioner or the co-commish.
+6. Trades are accepted by the commissioner or the co-commish.
 There is absolutely no voting regarding any trades by league members.
 The commissioner has the right to veto any trade for any reason.
-Most trades will be accepted as long as both parties understand what they are trading and how it impacts their team and league.
+Most trades will be accepted as long as both parties understand what they are trading and no collusion is suspected.
+Any collusive behavior will result in managers being booted from the league.

 6a.
 Any trade must be announced in the Mazza Whatsapp chat as soon as it is pending on yahoo.

 7. Players can be traded to any team before the trading deadline.
-Once a player is traded to another team, if they are returned to the original team within 3 weeks, there is a $30 cash penalty that must be paid to the league by both teams, which will, in turn, be used for next year league dues.
+Once a player is traded to another team, if they are returned to the original team within 2 weeks, the trade will be reversed.
 This is to prevent players from being “rented” to other teams.
-(AKA “The Yossi Rule”)
+(AKA “The Yossi Rule”).
+If you are unsure of whether or not a trade is allowed, please check with the commissioner.

 8. FAAB dollars are allowed to be traded, but only if players are being given up by both sides.
 A player cannot be traded straight up for FAAB dollars.